The infinitesimal structure of manifolds with non-continuous Riemannian metrics

-From now on we will consider a smooth $d$-dimensional manifold $M$ with a Riemannian metric $g$ such that $g, g^{-1} \in L^\infty_{\rm loc}$.
 Then $(M, g)$ falls into the class of LIP-Riemannian manifolds (see for example \cite{teleman1983index, de1991integral}).
 These manifolds and their metric structures, have been studied by Norris \cite{norris1997heat}, and De Cecco and Palmieri \cite{de1991integral}, as well as Saloff-Coste \cite{saloff1992uniformly} and Sturm \cite{sturm1995analysis} with emphasis on potential theory for uniformly elliptic operators.
 Note that LIP-manifolds shall not be confused with metric tensors whose coefficients are locally Lipschitz continuous.

 If $g$ is only measurable, it might not be well-defined everywhere, hence the definition of the metric $\sfd_g$ from the continuous case \eqref{def:dg}, cannot be used for non-continuous Riemannian metrics.
 However, Norris \cite{norris1997heat} and De Cecco-Palmieri \cite{de1991integral} gave a definition of a distance $\sfd_g$ on $M$ arising from $g$ that avoids this difficulty.
 We will briefly summarise their results and then study the metric speed of curves, test plans, and the Cheeger energy on the corresponding metric measure space.